seanyoung247/Amaze.me/README.md

 ### Engine architecture

-The site is based around a "2.5D" raycasting engine.
+The site is based around a ["2.5D"](https://en.wikipedia.org/wiki/2.5D) software rendering [raycasting engine](https://en.wikipedia.org/wiki/Ray_casting).
 2D data is used to build up an apparent 3D scene by "casting" rays into a 2D map for each column of pixels, logging points of collision with objects and walls, and using the distance to generate pixel heights that give an apparent appearance of depth.
 This is an old technique for 3D computer games, with the first example, [Maze War](https://en.wikipedia.org/wiki/Maze_War) dating to 1973!
 It was also used for the Id studios game "[Wolfenstien3D](https://en.wikipedia.org/wiki/Wolfenstein_3D)" that is credited with starting the first person shooter genre in 1992.

 The engine code is contained within a number of JavaScript files: